tfachada/thesist/src/layout.typ

   /* FRONT MATTER ENDS HERE */

-  // "Figure x:" in bold
+  // "Figure x.y:" in bold
   // (putting this down here to avoid breaking the glossary) show figure.caption: it => {
     let sup = if it.supplement != none [#it.supplement~]